 🦄💖Magic Mantra🦄💖Let us delve more deeper into how we can use kundalini yoga mantras to be able to speak and live your truth with conviction 💖 . 💛🌟Complete Mantra🌟💛 .
 Sa Re Sa Sa, Sa Re Sa Sa, Sa Re Sa Sa, Sa Rung Har Re Har Har, Har Re Har Har, Har Re Har Har, Har Rung. . ✨Translation✨ .
 That Infinite Totality is here, everywhere.
 That creativity of God is here, everywhere. . ✨Deeper Meaning✨ .
 Adversity melts before this mantra.
 This mantra takes away negativity from within oneself awakening the Infinite Creative energy to burn away obstacles to achieving higher consciousness. .
 Sa is the Infinite, the Totality, God.
 It is the element of ether.
 It is the origin, the beginning, and it contains all other effects.
 It is subtle and beyond.
 Har is the creativity of the Earth.
 It is the dense element, the power of manifestation, the tangible, the personal.
 These sounds are woven together and then projected through the sound of ung or complete Totality.
 This is the base mantra of all mantras. .
 It gives you the capacity of effective communication so your words contain mastery and impact.
 This mantra helps you conquer the wisdom of the past, present, and future.
 It brings you peace and prosperity even if it wasn’t in your destiny. .
 Follow @mettayoganet 🔝 . . . . . . . . . #dailymettayoga #lovingkindness #happiness😊 #mettayoga_lovingkindness #divineguidance #mindfulness #mindfullife #intentionalliving #spiritualgrowth #spiritualawakening #loveyourself #spiritualgrowth #hjaoslo #yogagirl #yogaeverydamnday #oslove #yogaquotes #hereandnow #awakenedmind #mindfulliving #kundaliniyogateachertrainin_mettayoga #mindfulness #yogamantra #mantrasandmiracles #mantra #saresasa #MantraToolKit

 Chanting and singing mantras benefit you on multiple levels.
 Proper pronunciation helps to stimulate different points of the body with the tongue and upper palate of your mouth.
+There are 84 meridian points on the roof of the mouth, and the tongue stimulates those meridian points.
 Singing, especially in groups, helps to uplift and inspire.
-Words that we speak are powerful because of the way they make us feel and their resonance that vibrates throughout the cavities of the body.
+Words that we speak are powerful because of the way they make us feel and their resonance that vibrates throughout the cavities of the body which can be felt as vibrations in our own bodies.
 Not only does it feel good to chant but chanting helps our throat chakra to open up, the throat chakra (vishuddha) represents the ability to be truthful and live in accordance with the truth you have.
 Working with these energy channels helps us to direct our focus on having mindful communication, self-expression, being a better listener, etc. You would know if you have an imbalance in this pathway if you are shy, have a weak voice, have a fear of speaking, unable to listen, lie, thyroid problems, hearing problems or throat problems.

 The earliest mantras were composed in Vedic Sanskrit by Hindus in India, and are at least 3000 years old.